Simha-Kalimipalli/Simha-Kalimipalli/README.md

 ### Hi there 👋 I am Simha Kalimipalli!

-I've recently completed by B.A.Sc from the University of Waterloo in Systems Design Engineering.
+I've recently completed my B.A.Sc from the University of Waterloo in Systems Design Engineering.

 I'm currently a Master's student at the University of Toronto researching image generation techniques such as Generative Adversarial Networks to predict radiotherapy dosage for Patient Specific Quality Assurance.